dimpase/M2/Pull-requests.md

 # On your computer:
 * Suppose that the Macaulay 2 repo is called foo/M2.
 Change to that directory.
+## Move to your own development branch and update it
 * Type git branch to see your branches.
 If you see one called "development", but it is not starred, do
   * `git switch development`
 to change to it.
 If you do not see a development branch, you can get one with